We've independently reviewed this article to make sure it's as accurate as we can make it.

-Connecting a propane tank to a gas appliance is quick and easy.
-But when dealing with gas, it is crucial that you get the job done properly.
-For help connecting your gas line, propane tank, and regulator, follow the detailed instructions listed below.
+You’re not alone!
+Installing a propane appliance is quick and easy.
+But when dealing with gas, it is crucial that you do it properly.

 How to (Safely) Run Gas Appliances From Small Propane Tanks

 Are you planning on using a small propane tank to run your gas appliance?
 Perhaps you want to learn how to connect a propane tank to a gas stove, heater, or grill.

-The first thing you need to do is secure your propane tank.
-Secure it so that it does not topple over or get blown about during inclement weather.
+To safely run gas appliances from a small propane tank, you’ll need to secure the tank so that it does not topple over or get blown about during bad weather.

-If you are not in an RV, you should place your tank on level ground.
-You can use other materials to fix your propane tank into place.
-These include:
+If you are not in an RV, I recommend placing your tank on level ground.
+You can use other weatherproof materials to fix your propane tank into place.

 - Soften your gas hose.
 Is your gas hose brand new?
 If so, then it could be stiff and difficult to work with.
-You can make it more manageable by soaking it in warm water for 10 minutes before attempting the hook-up.
-Once the 10 minutes are up, it should be easier for you to connect it to your regulator.
+I often advise making it more manageable by warming it up inside or using an electric heat cable.
+Once it’s warmer, it should be easier for you to connect it to your regulator.

 - Slide the hose clip loosely onto the end of the hose.